Chart Color Schemes

 Kuraby has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects likely to affect the area.
-Notable projects include Holmview Estate Development, Eight Mile Plains Development Site, Kuraby Special School's new administration and learning centre, and Runcorn State School's facilities upgrade.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 18 projects that are likely to impact the area.
+Notable projects include Holmview Estate Development, Eight Mile Plains Development Site, Kuraby Special School's new Administration, Library, and Learning Centre, and Runcorn State School Facilities Upgrade.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.